 After marrying her husband CJ, Lauren followed family to McKinney, where she now resides.
 She has two beautiful daughters, Olivia Rose and Charlotte Grace.
 Lauren teaches acting classes through her school, Young Actor's House, and privately coaches students for upcoming film, TV or stage auditions.
 She also tapes actors for auditions in her state of the art studio.

 Lauren is honored to bring her expertise of stage, film and the Hollywood entertainment industry to help shape actors of the greater North Dallas region!

 For Lauren's full casting resume, please visit http://www.imdb.com/name/nm2030309/

 Lilla Crawford is currently recurring on HBO Max's Pretty Little Liars: Original Sin.
 She also recently wrapped a guest star on CBS' drama series Bull.
 Lilla was a series regular on Netflix’s The Who Was?
 Show; starred in the recent ABC pilot, Relatively Normal; and voiced the lead role of Sunny in Nickelodeon’s animated series, Sunny Day.
 Lilla made her feature film debut as Little Red in Disney’s film adaptation of Into the Woods opposite Meryl Streep and Johnny Depp.
 She made her Broadway debut as Debbie in Billy Elliott and then was cast from a nationwide search of over 5,000 young performers in the title role of the 35th anniversary revival of Annie directed by James Lapine.
 Television credits include Full Frontal with Samantha Bee (TBS), Blue Bloods (CBS), and Forever (ABC).
-Lilla is currently at New York University studying Film and TV Production at the Tisch School for the Arts.
+Lilla recently graduated from New York University with a B.A. in Film and TV Production at the Tisch School for the Arts.